Branpolo/roche-flatten/README.md

 - `--dont-scale-y`: Disable y-axis rescaling when toggling control curves (default: enabled)
 - `--add-nearest-neighbour [n]`: (Sample-details only) show up to *n* higher and lower CFD neighbors for comparison (`--add-nearest-neighbor` alias)
 - `--baseline [n]`: Normalize every curve (main + controls) by the average of the first *n* cycles so controls share a common origin
+- `--compare-embed-ar`: Compare AR (Azure Results) classification with embedded machine classifications instead of Azure with Embed (alternative to `--compare-embed`)

 **Features**:
 - **Control Curves**: Optional positive/negative control curves with toggle visibility